U.S. Navy Secretary says he did not threaten to resign in dispute with Trump

 HALIFAX, Nova Scotia (Reuters) - The U.S. Navy Secretary said on Saturday he did not threaten to resign amid a disagreement with President Donald Trump over whether a Navy SEAL convicted of battlefield misconduct should face a board of peers who may oust him from the elite force.

-“Contrary to popular belief, I’m still here.
-I did not threaten to resign,” Spencer said at a security conference in Halifax.
-The New York Times reported earlier on Saturday that Spencer had threatened quit if Trump subverted the process.
+“There seem to be rumors out there that I threatened to resign.
+I have not threatened to resign,” Spencer told reporters at a security conference in Halifax.
+The New York Times reported earlier on Saturday that Spencer had threatened to quit if Trump subverted the process.

 Spencer said Special Operations Chief Edward Gallagher should face a board of peers because “the process matters for good order and discipline,” Reuters reported on Friday.